Horn Park

 plus

-Over the course of four in-person and online workshops stakeholders co-designed a behavioural systems map of digital exclusion:
+Over the course of four in-person and online workshops, stakeholders co-designed a behavioural systems map of digital exclusion:

-Mapping highlighted 6 key behavioural clusters:
+Mapping highlighted 5 key behavioural clusters:

 1. Understanding Barriers and System Coordination: this cluster illustrates strong relational assets and high momentum within the neighbourhood system and its coordinating Actors, but it is limited by fragmented insight into the scale of digital exclusion and uncertain sustainability of current projects.

-2. Accessing services: this cluster reflects a system where increasing digitalisation creates cumulative burden, driving disengagement.
+2. Accessing Services: this cluster reflects a system where increasing digitalisation creates cumulative burden, driving disengagement.

 3. Healthcare: this cluster illustrates how digital exclusion intersects with healthcare access, with emerging but uncertain infrastructure attempting to fill systemic gaps.